-- 1. THAT the biennial monitoring of discharges at the Marfell landfill continues unchanged and that the programme next be implemented in the 2020-2021 period. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT the biennial monitoring for the Marfell landfill remains unchanged from the 2018-2019 year and that the programme next be implemented in the 2020-2021 period. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found.